-The above theorem simply says that an $\F$-isomorphism between subgroups of a strongly $\F$-closed subgroup $P$ can be factorised by some automorphisms of $P$ and $\F$-essential subgroups with respect to $P$.
+The aforementioned theorem essentially states that an $\F$-isomorphism between subgroups of a strongly $\F$-closed subgroup $P$ can be factored through certain automorphisms of $P$ and $\F$-essential subgroups with respect to $P$.

-Let $Q$ be a fully normalized subgroup of $P$.
-Later we shall see that $Aut_P(Q)$ is strongly closed in $Aut_S(Q)$ with respect to $Aut_{\F}(Q)$ (see Lemma \ref{lem aut_p(Q) is strongly closed}) in that case.
-Hence, $Out_P(Q)$ is strongly closed in $Out_S(Q)$ with respect to $Out_{\F}(Q)$.
-For $Q$ to be essential with respect to $P$, we further require that $Q$ is an $\F$-centric subgroup with respect to $P$ and $Out_{\F}(Q)$ has a strongly $Out_P(Q)$-embedded subgroup.
-This leads some restrictions on the structure of $Aut_{\F}(Q)$ and $Out_{\F}(Q)$ (see Proposition \ref{prop charac. of essentails}):
+Consider $Q$ as a fully normalized subgroup of $P$.
+We will later demonstrate that $Aut_P(Q)$ is strongly closed in $Aut_S(Q)$ with respect to $Aut_{\F}(Q)$ (see Lemma \ref{lem aut_p(Q) is strongly closed}).
+Consequently, $Out_P(Q)$ is strongly closed in $Out_S(Q)$ with respect to $Out_{\F}(Q)$.
+To ensure that $Q$ is essential with respect to $P$, we impose the additional condition that $Q$ is an $\F$-centric subgroup with respect to $P$, and $Out_{\F}(Q)$ contains a strongly $Out_P(Q)$-embedded subgroup.
+This results in certain constraints on the structure of $Aut_{\F}(Q)$ and $Out_{\F}(Q)$ (see Proposition \ref{prop charac. of essentails}):

 \begin{enumerate}